ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 </table>
 </center>

-#### ▶ Evaluating the Root Decision: Test vs. No Test
+### Evaluating the Root Decision: Test vs. No Test

-We now return to the **top-level decision**:

-> **Should the company perform the porosity test or skip it entirely?**

-1. Expected Utility of Performing the Test
+The final step is to determine whether the company should **conduct the porosity test** or **proceed without testing**.
+This hinges on comparing the EU of both options.

-If the company performs the test, the overall expected utility is computed by weighting the outcomes of both possible test results:
+If the company performs the test, the overall EU is computed by weighting the outcomes of both possible test results:

 $$
 \begin{aligned}